 On the other hand, if you can find white plastic drums, instead of blue ones, they are probably food-grade and were used to transport food products, such as cooking oil.
-In that case, it is much easier to know what to do to clean them out and make them safe for storing your water.
+In that case, it is much easier to know what you need to clean them out and make them safe for storing your water stock.

-One of the best stealth water tanks I’ve ever seen is an above-ground swimming pool.
-A 12’ diameter, 3’ deep pool can be bought for about $200.
+One of the best stealth water tanks we’ve ever seen is an above-ground swimming pool.
+You can buy a 12’ diameter, 3’ deep pool for about $200.
 That will hold just over 2,500 gallons of water.
 If you up that to 16’ diameter and 4’ deep the price goes up considerably, but it will be able to hold 6,000 gallons.

-Not only will using a swimming pool for a water tank be well camouflaged from nosy neighbors, helping you to maintain your OPSEC, but the normal maintenance requirements to keep it clean will ensure that the water is safe to drink.
-You’ll be adding chlorine to the water all the time, just as I mentioned above for other water you would be storing.
+Not only will using a swimming pool for a water tank help you camouflage it from nosy neighbors, helping you to maintain your OPSEC, but the normal maintenance requirements to keep it clean will ensure that the water is safe to drink.
+You’ll have to be adding chlorine to the water all the time.

 The Bottom Line on Stockpiling Water in Containers